stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 Slips detects downloads from pastebin using SSL and HTTP

-It alerts when a downloaded file from pastebin exceeds 12000 bytes
+It alerts when a downloaded file from pastebin exceeds 700 bytes

+This value can be customized in slips.conf by changing ```pastebin_download_threshold```

 Slips detects the pastebin download once the SSL connection is over , which may take hours.